 Call us for help…

 For questions about filing a lawsuit against a school district or to confidentially discuss your case with one of our skilled California personal injury attorneys, do not hesitate to contact us at the Shouse Law Group.
-For cases in Nevada, please see our article on lawsuits against school districts in Las Vegas Nevada.
+For civil rights and personal injury legal representation in Nevada, please see our law firm’s article on lawsuits against school districts in Las Vegas Nevada.

 We have local law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.